Guides on Using Cryostat

 Select the Duration of the Recording.
 The duration can be specified in seconds, minutes, or hours.
 If you want to record indefinitely, select the Continuous option.
 You may also want to save the Recording to Cryostat archive storage when the Recording stops with the Archive on Stop option.

 Select an event Template or enter a custom event definition.
 If you are unsure which to choose, the Continuous template is useful for always-on production monitoring with the Continuous recording duration setting, and the Profiling template is useful for collecting extra information for troubleshooting a specifically identified problem with a fixed Recording duration.
+You can also upload a custom Event Template and select it here.

 To learn about Metadata Options, see Add and Edit Recording Metadata Labels.